gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 To carry around an unserializable type in a Spark Dataset the only thing we need to do is to use a wrapper.
 The wrapper will take care of transforming our troubled object to a byte array (and back again).
-This can be achieved by making our wrapper both `Serializable` and also providing 2 methods: `readObject` and `writeObject`.
+This can be achieved by making our wrapper `Serializable` and provide 2 methods: `readObject` and `writeObject`.
 These two methods will be used to run around the default Java Serializer behavior and fully take charge of reading and writing the `DifficultToSerializeClass` type.

 Such a wrapper, for our example, will look like this: